imotro/imotro/README.md

 ## Imotro

-A person interested about the way computers work Mostly interested in networking and data manipulation
+A person interested about the way computers work<br>
+Mostly interested in networking and data manipulation
 <br>
 ### skils